2decomp-fft/2decomp-fft/submissionjoss/paper.md

 # GPU porting

-An initial port of 2DECOMP&FFT to GPU has been performed within the solver AFiD-GPU [@ZHU2018199], which was mainly based on CUDA-Fortran for some kernels and CUDA-aware-MPI for communications.
+An initial port of 2DECOMP&FFT to GPUs has been performed within the solver AFiD-GPU [@ZHU2018199], which was mainly based on CUDA-Fortran for some kernels and CUDA-aware-MPI for communications.
 A second library, named cuDECOMP, which is directly inspired by 2DECOMP&FFT, takes full advantages of CUDA and uses NVIDIA most recent libraries for communications